 Always use either spaces or tabs (but not both) for indentations.

-Consider using the -tt command line option to raise an IndentationError;

 Consider using a text editor to find and make consistent, the use of tabs and spaces for indentation.

 Either avoid logic that depends on byte order or use the sys.byteorder variable and write the logic to account for byte order dependent on its value ('little' or 'big').